core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    This ensures that the client remains able to correctly perform the ordering and replay protection of responses within a long exchange, even if the server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.

 * In step 8, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 When this behavior is specified by the application, it mitigates attacks that aim at overloading the client's storage.

+  If the client deletes the used Recipient Context in this particular circumstance, then this deletion does not require the client to initialize as invalid the Replay Window of any new Recipient Context created later within the Security Context (see {{ssec-loss-mutable-context-overflow}}).

 ## External Signature Checkers # {#sec-processing-signature-checker}